top of page

 BIOGRAPHY

-Livia is an Emerging Artist with Melbourne Opera as part of the 2024-25 Richard Divall Program.
-In 2025 she will be covering the role of Eva (Die Meistersinger) with the company, and making her debut in the title role of Rusalka for Opera in the Park.
+Livia Brash is an Emerging Artist with Melbourne Opera as part of the 2024-25 Richard Divall Program.
+In 2025 she covered the role of Eva (Die Meistersinger von Nürnberg) with the company in their historic performance at the Royal Exhibition Building under the baton of Anthony Negus, and made her debut in the title role of Rusalka for Boroondara Art's Opera in the Park.

 In 2024, she covered Musetta (La Boheme) for Melbourne Opera, and was praised for her "full, rich rounded soprano" (Classic Melbourne) singing the role of La Zelatrice in Suor Angelica, a production that won the 2024 Opera Chaser Award for Outstanding Opera in Concert.
-That year, Livia was also featured as a "Young Star of Australian Opera" at the Sydney Carols in the Domain.
+That year, Livia was also featured as a "Young Star of Australian Opera" at the Sydney Carols in the Domain for an audience of 50 000 people and broadcast live on national television.
 She was previously based in Germany for five years, where she was a member with Düsseldorf Lyric Opera, appeared as Sieglinde in Dramatic Voices Berlin's film of Die Walküre and was sponsored by the Wagner Society NSW.

 Livia attended the prestigious Georg Solti Accademia in Italy, where she was under the tutelage of mentors such as Maestro Richard Bonynge AC CBE.
 During her time in Europe, she performed the title role of Bellini's Beatrice di Tenda as part of the London Bel Canto Festival with the London City Philharmonic Orchestra and appeared in recital in London.
 She was set to make her debut in title role of Verdi's Aida at the WIN Entertainment Centre Stadium in Australia (cancelled)